The History of International Mother Earth Day

-Here are few suggestions on how to celebrate International Mother Earth Day and honor the planet you live on.
+Here are a few suggestions on how to celebrate International Mother Earth Day and honor the planet you live on.
 Of course, these activities shouldn’t end with this particular celebration day and may and should be part of your daily routine.

 - Forget about your car for a day!
 Ride your bike, walk, or carpool when commuting.

 - Plant a tree, or plant ten.
 Nothing contributes more to clean air than the plants

 - Switch every possible billing system to e-bills.